-Commercial Property & Smart City Sector
+Commercial Property & Smart City

-Extend downstream into property management and the picture is equally dynamic and disruptive.
-Here the shift is from tenant negotiation and sweating and maintaining assets to creative stewardship of the assets, and enabling omni-channel experiences.
+Extend downstream into property management, the picture is equally dynamic and disruptive.
+Here the shift is from tenant negotiation, and sweating and maintaining assets, to creative stewardship of the assets, and enabling omni-channel experiences.

 Clearly, it’s an exciting time to be in the property sector.
 It’s akin to a genuine Renaissance.
 Technology is transforming business models.
-The day may come when footfall and emotional energy (perhaps measured through neuro-science) will decide rents.
+The day may come when footfall and emotional engagement (perhaps measured through neuro-science) will decide rents.
 Already, the top performing malls are a mix of theatrical, leisure and retailing, blended with eCommerce and diverse, personalised digital touch-points – that are active and passive.
 The focus is increasingly on how to leverage time, space and context.

 And, the picture for companies supplying smart-infrastructure for tomorrow’s hyper-connected cities, is similar, with the additional need to create engagement programs that harness diverse stakeholder groups.
-For these organizations, social innovation becomes the mantra.
+For these organisations, social innovation becomes the mantra.
 It’s about creating a better world, where technology enhances human endeavour and relationships.